CoderDojoMcDonough/Documentation/new_mentor_instructions.md

 # New Mentor Instructions

 CoderDojo McDonough is seeking developers of all skill levels who are interested in sharing their knowledge with local youth at CoderDojo McDonough.
+The time commitment required is very low since the monthly sessions only last a couple hours and little preparation is necessary on your part because we will be using resources like codecademy.com.
 CoderDojo is a worldwide non-profit group founded to teach young people (ages 7-17) to code.
 Visit [http://coderdojo.com](http://coderdojo.com) for more information about the CoderDojo movement.

 Developers with any type of experience or even non-developers who can google and type well are welcome to serve as mentors.